 In a large mixing bowl, add all your dry ingredients and mix until combined.
 If you’re using beetroot powder, mix it in as well.

-Then add all your wet ingredients (including food coloring, if using) to the flour mixture.
-Mix the batter until just combined!
-Some lumps in the batter are fine but make sure your mixture has no pockets of flour.
+Then add all your wet ingredients (including food coloring, if using) to the flour mixture and mix until just combined.
+Some lumps in the batter are fine, as long as they aren’t lumps of dry flour.

 The final mixture should be quite thick.
 This helps create a fluffier vegan strawberry cake without dense spots!
 A runnier batter results in a stodgy cake.